On Day 50, Biden gets $1.2T relief package amid signs of recovery - The Shillong Times

+On Day 50, Biden gets $1.2T relief package amid signs of recovery

-NEW YORK, March 11: On the 50th day US President Joe Biden has been in office, Congress gave him two victories: the $1.9 trillion Covid-19 relief package that was fought for and the confirmation of a key member of his cabinet, Attorney General Merrick Garland.
+New York, March 11 (IANS) On the 50th day US President Joe Biden has been in office, Congress gave him two victories: the $1.9 trillion Covid-19 relief package that was fought for and the confirmation of a key member of his cabinet, Attorney General Merrick Garland.

 Biden is also buoyed by signs of a recovery after more than a year of the deadly ravage of the Covid-19 pandemic.